 help for addiction.

-Addiction alters how the mind processes truth and self-awareness.
+Addiction alters how the mind processes truth and awareness of behaviour.
 A person may minimize the severity of their use or convince themselves they can stop anytime.
 This denial is often a defense mechanism — a way to avoid the painful reality of needing help.
-It’s not that they don’t see the damage being done.
-It’s that facing it feels unbearable without the substances that have become their emotional escape.

 Addiction often comes with broken promises — both to others and to oneself.
 When someone has tried and failed to quit before, they may lose confidence in their ability to change.